 All educational visits are planned thoroughly, following the Federation of Stoke Hill Schools' Visits and Visitors Policy.
 A robust risk assessment is at the heart of this and reasonable adjustments are made trips to ensure all pupils can safely access these experiences.
 For example, to ensure pupils presenting challenging behaviour are fully included, we may enlist additional adult help from TAs or parents who have undergone Federation Volunteer Training.
-Parents are engaged in the decision-making process, and in the past, have volunteered to provide direct support during visits.
+Parents are engaged in the decisionmaking process, and in the past, have volunteered to provide direct support during visits.

 All pupils are expected to participate in P.E.
 For those children experiencing physical difficulty resources and/or the focus of the lesson will be adapted.
-Occupational Therapists and g) Support that is available for improving the emotional, mental and social development of pupils with SEND

-Physiotherapists have provided advice on how to develop children's core strength and coordination and, where a specific programme is in place, this is followed.
+Occupational Therapists and Physiotherapists have provided advice on how to develop children's core strength and coordination and, where a specific programme is in place, this is followed.